Tuesday, 3 February 2026

 Emma Kealy interjected.

 Danny O’BRIEN: And, I think she is saying, the year before that.
 When you represent 20 per cent of the state, you have got a significant job.
 The member for Euroa has done extraordinary work, and in the face of personal impact as well.
 This is a story for the member for Euroa to tell, but on the Friday there was a concern that she had lost everything.
 Thankfully, her house is intact, but there is still significant damage, and what she has done as a local member for her community since then is incredible.
 The member for Ovens Valley – as I said, there are a number of fires that I might touch on that were a little bit forgotten; the Yarroweyah fire did not get a lot of attention, but a dozen homes were lost there – has been a champion supporting that community.
-The member for Mildura – when you talk about fires that are forgotten, I reckon probably there is a good chance that a lot of people here do not realise that there was a fire in the Wyperfeld National Park that burned 50,000 hectares –
+The member for Mildura – when you talk about fires that are forgotten, I reckon probably there is a good chance that a lot of people here do not realise that there was a fire in the Wyperfeld National Park that burnt 50,000 hectares –

 Jade Benham interjected.